Towards explanatory model building in social data science

 This feels like it could be a capacity-limit problem – that there’s so many jobs in LSOAs in the City and other areas that competition for bikes is more likely to limit the number of ‘bikeshare jobs’ that can exist.
 So we add a bikeshare-infrastructure assumption (or weight) to our expected counts.
 Notice now that colour lightness increases – suggesting there’s less variation between the observed workplaces and our assumptions dataset (the residuals tend more towards zero).
 This is confirmed by the Cramer’s V (effect size), which was small in any case, but has reduced further.
 Notice also that the sign on the residuals has reversed in the City – we now observe a greater number of bikeshare jobs than would be expected when we control for the number of jobs available in those areas and the provision of bikeshare cycling facilities.

 At this point it would be great to add a cycle infrastructure weight that allows us to further improve model fit (even smaller residuals) and identify LSOA-level changes that can be convincingly explained given their spatial context.
-This unfortunately did not happen and exploratory analysis of our aggregated ‘quietness’ scores suggests we might need to think more carefully about the way this concept/variable is modelled.
+This unfortunately did not happen and exploratory analysis of our aggregated ‘quietness’ scores suggests we might need to think more carefully about other route characteristics recorded by the cyclestreets algorithm.

 One of the main ambitions was to end up with explanations for the geography of observed bikeshare workplaces with quantified measures of effect.
 As well as the visual analysis presented above, we fit log-log models to our bikeshare and assumptions data separately for men and women.
 Studying how model fit (R^2, prediction intervals) and regression coefficients vary both between men and women, and as we add more assumptions, is instructive and some summary charts are below.